cisagov/get.gov/posts/2024-01-31-new-way-to-get-a-.gov.md

 ## What else is new?

 We’ve shared a [summary of new registrar features](../about/product).
 A few recent updates:

-- Domain managers can add other users without our help
+- Domain managers can add other users without our help.
-- Expiration dates now appear in the domain dashboard
+- Expiration dates are displayed in the domain dashboard.

 We’re excited to continue making things better!
 You can follow our progress at <https://github.com/cisagov/manage.get.gov>{.usa-link--external}.